 Mix together all the ingredients to form a thick sauce.
 My sauce was a bit too thick so I thinned it out with some of the reserved stock.
 You can add more cream at this point if you want a richer sauce.

 Grease a baking dish with butter.
 Add the cooked potatoes and cauliflower.

 Pour over the sauce, and keep aside which you prepare the topping.

 For the topping, mix together breadcrumbs with some melted butter.

 Sprinkle the topping over the filling and bake the dish for 5 minutes at 350 F or 180 C, until the topping is nice and golden brown.

-Potatoes and cauliflower: I like a mix of potatoes and cauliflower for this recipe, but you can go with all-potatoes if you like your spuds, or go for all-cauliflower for a keto-friendly version of au gratin.
+Potatoes and cauliflower: I like making this Instant Pot au gratin with a mix of potatoes and cauliflower.
+You can choose to skip the cauliflower and use all potatoes.
+Use Russet potatoes or Yukon Gold.
 Feel free to add in peas or carrots if you prefer.
 Slice the potatoes thick – if using a mandolin slicer, use the biggest blade.
-Cut the cauliflower into florets.

 Instant Pot Au Gratin